 The Whitelist Error in Warzone isn’t as disastrous as the Warzone current Profile is not allowed error, which caused bans for several players.
 This error is server-side, akin to the Vivacious Error Code in Warzone, caused by a discrepancy in the allowed IP Addresses in the Anti-Cheat Software.

-We’ll brief you about the details of the error, possible causes, and how to Fix the Whitelist Error in Warzone so that you can get right back to your Best COD Warzone Season 3 Guns.
+We’ll brief you about the details of the error, possible causes, and how to Fix the Whitelist Error.

 What is Whitelist Error in Warzone